 Schizotypal symptoms in children and youth at high risk for psychosis

-The University of Melbourne and the University of Bonn (Germany) are looking for an outstanding PhD student to join a project investigating the course of schizotypal disorder in the early (childhood) developmental period, and tracking its long-term effects on behaviour and functional outcome.
-A team at the University of Melbourne and University of Bonn have developed a program of work investigating …September 8, 2020 Joint PhD projects
+Project Summary: Investigation of the course of schizotypal disorder in the early (childhood) developmental period, and tracking its long-term effects on behaviour and functional outcome.
+A team at the University of Melbourne and University of Bonn have developed a program of work investigating decision making in the schizophrenia spectrum through exploring developmental trajectories, neural correlates and cognitive mechanisms.
+Decision making deficits occur …September 8, 2020 Current projects

 The IRTG Coordinator team consists of: